Typefaces reflect a culture’s priorities and aspirations. This is why we keep designing new typefaces – the job isn’t

 Our retail catalogue features fonts suitable for a complete range of use, from small and functional to large and decorative.
 They can be licensed for use across physical and digital applications.
 Our in use section showcases the many, varied examples of our fonts used by international brands, institutions and businesses of all sizes.

 We have designed custom fonts for international clients such as The Financial Times, PayPal and National Geographic.
+Our fonts are included in Apple’s operating system, from macOS Catalina 10.15.4.
 Closer to home we have created custom fonts for The Bank of New Zealand, Trade Me and Tourism New Zealand.

 Since releasing his first retail typeface, Feijoa, in 2007, Kris has received numerous awards and accolades, including: a Certificate of Excellence from the New York Type Directors Club for his second typeface, National, in 2007; being named an ADC Young Gun in 2010; being accepted as a member of the prestigious Alliance Graphique Internationale (the second New Zealander to do so) in 2013; and receiving the John Britten Black Pin in 2015, the highest award given by the Designers Institute of New Zealand.
 In 2019, Kris was named an Art Laureate by The Arts Foundation for his continuing contribution to New Zealand Art and Design.
 Kris has presented at venues around the world and continues to seek opportunities where he can share his typographic knowledge and interest.

 Jess runs Klim’s business and studio in partnership with Kris.
-She manages Klim’s marketing, sponsorship, media and goods store.
+She manages Klim’s marketing, sponsorship and media.
 She also oversees Klim’s customer support and admin staff.
 Before Klim, Jess worked in marketing, communications and account management across the public, private and not-for-profit sectors.
 Outside of fonts, her design interest lies in sustainable and socially conscious design.
 She enjoys finding ways that Klim can contribute to the local and international design community.